Skip to main content

 Conducting A Device Test Without Logging In

-1. Go to Test Device.
-The test will run automatically.
+1. Go to The test will run automatically.

 2. Follow the instructions on the test link.

-Conducting A Device Test From the Clinic Landing Page as a Provider
+Conducting A Device Test From the Clinic Landing Page as a Patient

 Conducting A Device Test from the Profile Menu

-1. Once logged in, click on your name or the Profile Menu.
+4. Once logged in, click on your name at the top-right-hand corner.

 What To Do During the Device Test

 1. Upon opening the device test link, the Browser Test will automatically run to check your device OS (Operating System), browser, and network conditions.
-If the OS, browser version, and network setup are suitable, a checkmark will appear on each item.
-Clinic NEXT.
+If the OS, browser version and network setup are suitable, a checkmark will appear on each item.
+Click NEXT.

 2. You will now be taken to the Microphone Test.
 If there are multiple microphones on your device, please select the one you will be using by clicking on it.
 (It is usually best to click the Default device on the uppermost selection) Once you have selected the mic, speak towards it.

-a.
-If the mic picked up too little sound, you will arrive at this page.
+• If the mic picks up too little sound, you will arrive at this page.
 Consider the recommendations mentioned and check your mic.
-Make sure that you have selected the correct mic and that it is not muted on your device volume controls.
+Make sure that you have selected the correct mic and that it is not muted on your device's volume controls.
 Once you have checked the mic setup, click on Repeat Test to try the test again.

 3. The next test will be the Speaker Test.
 A continuous audio clip will be played to test the speaker output of your device.
 You can visually confirm the audio through a waveform shown on the left side of the speaker.
 If you can hear the audio well, click Yes.

 4. The next test will be for the Camera.
-When prompted by your browser, please make sure to click “Allow” to give access to the browser to use the camera.
+When prompted by your browser, please make sure to click Allow this time or Allow on every visit to give access to the browser to use the camera.
 Once you have done this, click Next.

 • If you encounter Poor or Fair network conditions, please try to double-check your network situation.